dschnei1/ngs4ecoprod/README.md

          -i     Folder containing quality filtered fastq.gz
          -d     Path to databases (kraken2 & kaiju)
          -p     Number of processes (default: 1)
-                NOTE: per process you need 187-670 Gb of RAM -t     Number of CPU threads per process (default: 1) -m     Reduce RAM requirements to 187 Gb (--memory-mapping for kraken2), slower
+                Note: per process you need 187-670 Gb of RAM -t     Number of CPU threads per process (default: 1) -m     Reduce RAM requirements to 187 Gb (--memory-mapping for kraken2), slower
-                NOTE: If you use -m and your database is NOT located on a SSD expect long processing times -h     Print this help
+                Note: If you use -m and your database is NOT located on a SSD expect long processing times -h     Print this help
 ```